Mullein

 • Respiratory support: Mullein leaves were commonly brewed into teas or smoked to soothe coughs, bronchitis, and throat irritation.
 The herb’s mucilaginous compounds coat and calm irritated airways, providing natural relief for respiratory discomfort.

 • Smoking blends: Native American and European traditions included mullein in herbal smoking mixtures for its smooth, mild smoke.
 The dried leaves burn slowly and evenly, making them an ideal base for legal smoking blends.
-Many users appreciated its ability to reduce harshness when combined with other herbs like Turnera diffusa (damiana), red clover, or raspberry leaf.
+Many users appreciate its ability to reduce harshness when combined with other herbs like Turnera diffusa (damiana), Trifolium pratense (red clover), or Rubus idaeus (raspberry leaf).

 • Ear care: Oil infusions made from mullein flowers were traditionally used as ear drops to address infections and pain.